-After the affidavit is signed and executed, it is filed or recorded with deed records in the county where the decedent’s real property is located.
-This recording serves as evidence on the property’s history once it’s been on file for five years, according to the Texas Estates Code chapter 203.001.
+After the affidavit is signed and executed, it is filed or recorded with deed records in the county where the decedent's real property is located.
+This recording serves as evidence on the property's history once it's been on file for five years, according to Texas Estates Code sections 203.001 through 203.002.

 When is an affidavit of heirship used?

-An affidavit of heirship cannot be used if the decedent had a Will that was probated in court, or there was another type of court determination regarding the decedent’s estate.
-It’s commonly used with small estates, such as where a parent passed away without a Will, and their heirs want to sell the primary residence that was titled in the descendent’s name.
+An affidavit of heirship cannot be used if the decedent had a Will that was probated in court or if there was another type of court determination regarding the decedent's estate.
+It's commonly used with small estates, such as where a parent passed away without a Will, and their heirs want to sell the primary residence that was titled in the decedent’s name.

 Why do people try to avoid probate?

 One would want to avoid probate because it can be an expensive and lengthy process.
-It involves costly legal fees, court appearances, and other hassles and expenses that most people would want to bypass.
+It involves costly legal fees, court appearances, and other hassles and expenses.

 Can an affidavit of heirship transfer title in Texas?

-After the affidavit is drafted, executed, and filed, the deed transfer gives the title ownership to a single heir who can keep or sell the property; or to multiple heirs to sell the property and split the proceeds from the sale.
-Or, the heir(s) may sign conveying the title to a third-party buyer.
+After the affidavit is drafted, executed, and filed, the deed transfer gives the title ownership to a single heir who can keep or sell the property (though keep in mind if the deceased held a mortgage, it will need to be paid or refinanced); or to multiple heirs to sell the property and split the proceeds from the sale.
+Or the heir(s) may sign conveying the title to a third-party buyer.

 What must be included in an heirship affidavit?

-Below is a full list of items required in the Texas Estates Code and additional items which are generally required by title companies:
+Below is a complete list of items required in the Texas Estates Code and additional items that title companies generally require:

 - Name and address of the affiant, who is the person making the sworn statement to the facts provided in the affidavit